Akshaya2302/Daily-C-program/README.md

 tpday i have wrote a code on sumofdigits.
 24th nov
 due to health issues today i just did only program.
+26th nov
+today i jyst started my 60 mins iun lab itself,where i haven learnt about sum of each row and column.